-Figure 7 shows the endflare during stent expansion for the 2mm balloon overhang case when calcified and cellular plaque are included in the models.
+Figure 13 shows the endflare during stent expansion for the 2 mm balloon overhang case when calcified and cellular plaques are included in the models.
 The endflare with plaque present in the model is significantly higher than when it was not included.
 This is because the distal ends of the stent were located such that they did not contact the plaque.
 Therefore, the effective diameter against which the stent was expanding was significantly larger in this area leading to a lower expansion resistance.
 There is a significant difference in the endflare both at the point of peak endflare and at the end of expansion, indicating that the amount of balloon overhang can have a significant impact on vascular injury.

-Figure 8 shows the arterial stresses at the end of stent expansion when calcified and cellular plaque was included in the model.
-At the end of expansion, the increase in maximum endflare for the cellular plaque geometry over the calcified plaque geometry is about 200%.
+Figure 14 shows the arterial stresses at the end of stent expansion when calcified and cellular plaque was included in the model.
+At the end of expansion the increase in maximum endflare for the cellular plaque geometry over the calcified plaque geometry is about 200%.
 The increase in maximum arterial stress is 200% at the point of stent contact at the proximal and distal ends.
+Figure 15 shows the max arterial stress during the expansion process for the cellular and calcified plaque cases.